 Lifestyle and home remedies

 - Plucking.
-Using tweezers is a good method to remove a few stray hairs, but is not useful for removing a large area of hair.
+Plucking is a good method to remove a few stray hairs, but is not useful for removing a large area of hair.
+Plucked hair usually regrows.
+This hair removal method may be done with tweezers, thin threads (threading) or other devices designed for this purpose.

 - Shaving.
-Shaving is quick and inexpensive, but it needs to be repeated regularly since it removes the hair only at the surface of your skin.
+Shaving is quick and inexpensive, but it needs to be repeated regularly.

 - Waxing.
 Waxing involves applying warm wax on your skin where the unwanted hair grows.
 Once the wax hardens, you pull it from your skin to remove hair.
 Waxing removes hair from a large area quickly, but it may sting temporarily and sometimes causes skin irritation and redness.